Leo Kyllönen

-Leo Kyllönen (born 22 January 2004) is a Finnish footballer who plays as a right-back for Ykkönen side Jazz.
+Leo Kyllönen (born 22 January 2004) is a Finnish footballer who plays as a right-back for Ykkönen side Tampere United.

 Club career

 Kyllönen started football with his hometown club Ilves in Tampere, and debuted in Veikkausliiga with Ilves first team in the 2021 season.

 On 5 January 2024, Kyllönen signed a two-year deal with Ykkösliiga club KTP with an option for an additional year.